-Archery GB: Sexual assault complaint made against coach
+Archery GB: Coach suspended following sexual assault complaint

 - From the section Archery

-A complaint has been made to the police over an incident involving a senior British archery coach and a young female Para-athlete.
+A senior British archery coach has been suspended following a complaint to police over an incident involving a young female Para-athlete.

 The alleged sexual assault is understood to have taken place in the last four years, while overseas at an international competition.